What Is The Impact of Brexit on UK Businesses?

 If a UK-EU trade deal is ready by the end of next year, the UK could begin the new trading relationship immediately after the transition ends.
 However, a free trade deal will not eliminate all checks between the UK and EU.
 Businesses still will need to prepare.

 If the UK exits transition with no EU trade deal, and no extension to the transition is agreed, that would bring the UK-EU trading by default on WTO (World Trade Organization) terms.

 This means that most UK exported goods would be subject to tariffs until a free trade deal is ready to be brought in.
 Likewise, EU goods being imported into the UK would also be subject to WTO tariffs

 What will be the effect on UK exports?

 At present, trade between the UK and the EU is entirely tariff-free.
 It’s a convenient provision of EU membership.
 If you’d like to continue trading with the EU after Brexit, you’ll probably have to abide by the EU import rules.

-This guide prepared by the UK government will help you guide your business through the necessary steps to continue to export to the EU after Brexit.
+This guide, prepared by the UK government, will help your business through the necessary steps to continue to export to the EU after Brexit.
 You have 9 months to complete the steps.
 We recommend not waiting until the last minute.

 Seeing that the UK government is yet to secure a comprehensive post-Brexit trading deal with the EU bloc, what future tariffs on exported goods will look like remains uncertain.
 Either way, British businesses will still need to abide by EU regulations when trading with it.